zuozhenggh/learning-library/security-library/secureoracle/idcert/idcert.md

     Figure 2.
 Certification Email

-12. Proceed to Login to OIM Self Service as user **MGRAFF**.
-Go to **Self Service -> Certifications**.
-In the **Pending Certifications** page the new certification will be listed, proceed to click in the link name **2019 Q4 Review [Molly Graff]** to review and certify the users.
+11. Proceed to Login to OIM Self Service as user **MGRAFF**.
+Go to **`Self Service -> Certifications`**.
+In the **Pending Certifications** page the new certification will be listed, proceed to click in the link name **`2019 Q4 Review [Molly Graff]`** to review and certify the users.

     ![](./images/user-certifications.png " ")

     Figure 3.
 User Certification

-13. Once all the users are certified by default OIM will prompt the reviewer **MGRAFF** to enter her credentials to sign off the certification task.
+12. Once all the users are certified by default OIM will prompt the reviewer **MGRAFF** to enter her credentials to sign off the certification task.

-14. Proceed to sign out from OIM Self Service.
+13. Proceed to sign out from OIM Self Service.

-## **STEP 3**: About Custom Reviewers
+## **Appendix**: About Custom Reviewers
-1. You can define your own custom access reviewer for user certifications by specifying certification rules for specific user accounts, roles, entitlements, or application instances, or a combination of these entities, with a particular reviewer.
+You can define your own custom access reviewer for user certifications by specifying certification rules for specific user accounts, roles, entitlements, or application instances, or a combination of these entities, with a particular reviewer.
 In addition, you can group the certification rules and assign a map name to the certification rule to specify a reviewer for that map name.

-2. These rules can be defined in the **CERT_CUSTOM_ACCESS_REVIEWERS** table in Oracle Identity Manager database.
+These rules can be defined in the **`CERT_CUSTOM_ACCESS_REVIEWERS`** table in Oracle Identity Manager database.

-3. The following conditions must be met for using the custom access reviewer for user certification feature:
+The following conditions must be met for using the custom access reviewer for user certification feature:
 * Reviewer table does not support any wildcards for any of the fields/columns.
 * Reviewer table has mappings defined for each and every user to be included in certification.
 * Application instance information is required for all account and entitlement mappings.
 * Only one instance of default reviewer and alternate reviewer mapping is allowed per map name.

-4. In the SecureOracle environment, My IGA Application contains a custom UI to maintain the **CERT_CUSTOM_ACCESS_REVIEWERS** table, so administrators can easily define custom reviewers, this option is available under **Custom Reviewers** option in My IGA Application menu.
+In the SecureOracle environment, My IGA Application contains a custom UI to maintain the **`CERT_CUSTOM_ACCESS_REVIEWERS`** table, so administrators can easily define custom reviewers, this option is available under **Custom Reviewers** option in My IGA Application menu.

-5. Additional details can be found in the official documentation under [Custom Reviewer for User Certifications](https://docs.oracle.com/en/middleware/idm/identity-governance/12.2.1.4/omusg/managing-identity-certification.html#GUID-941F44D2-1B30-4B0A-AF25-3BE0430C7F8A).
+Additional details can be found in the official documentation under [Custom Reviewer for User Certifications](https://docs.oracle.com/en/middleware/idm/identity-governance/12.2.1.4/omusg/managing-identity-certification.html#GUID-941F44D2-1B30-4B0A-AF25-3BE0430C7F8A).

 You may now *proceed to the next lab*.